-The more mammograms a woman has, the more likely she is to have a false positive result that will require follow-up tests.
-Studies have shown the chances of having a false positive result after 10 yearly mammograms are about 50 to 60 percent [31-32].
+The more mammograms a woman has, the more likely she will have a false positive result that will require follow-up tests.
+The chance of having a false positive result after 10 yearly mammograms is about 50 to 60 percent [21-23].

 Some women take menopausal hormone therapy (MHT) to relieve menopausal symptoms.
 The use of MHT increases breast cancer risk (learn more) .
-So, although MHT is approved for the short-term relief of menopausal symptoms, the U.S. Food and Drug Administration (FDA) recommends women use only the lowest dose that eases symptoms for the shortest time needed .
+So, the U.S. Food and Drug Administration (FDA) recommends women use only the lowest dose that eases symptoms for the shortest time needed .

 Studies are looking at how MHT affects the accuracy of mammograms.
 There are two main types of MHT used today: estrogen plus progestin and estrogen alone (learn more).

-To get an accurate mammogram reading, you need a high quality image and a good reading of that image.
+To get accurate mammogram findings, you need a high quality image and a good reading of that image.
 The training and experience of the radiologist who reads the mammogram may improve his/her ability to interpret the image.
-Radiologists who read a lot of mammograms each year are generally better able to interpret the images than radiologists who do not read them routinely [41-44].
+Radiologists who read a lot of mammograms each year are generally better able to interpret the images than radiologists who do not read them routinely [33-35].

-Although mammography is the best screening tool for breast cancer used today, it is not perfect.
-Mammography misses about 17 percent of breast cancers .
-Depending on certain factors (such as breast density) mammography may miss up to 30 percent of breast cancers [29-30].
+Although mammography is the most effective screening tool for breast cancer used today, it is not perfect.
+Mammography misses about 16 percent of breast cancers .
+Depending on certain factors (such as breast density) mammography may miss nearly 30 percent of breast cancers [8,37].